EarlJr53/data-science-SP2023/challenges/c10-sat-assignment.md

 - What is the confidence interval on the coefficient of `both_SAT`?
 Is this coefficient significantly different from zero?
   - The confidence interval is \[0.00198, 0.00349\], with an estimate of 0.00274.
-This is extremely close to zero, but given the different orders of magnitude of the two values, this is still significant.
+This is extremely close to zero, but since zero is not within the interval, this is statistically significant.
 - By itself, how well does `both_SAT` predict `univ_GPA`?
-  - `both_SAT` by itself seems to be an okay predictor of `univ_GPA`, but not phenomenal.
+  - By itself, `both_SAT` is not a good predictor of `univ_GPA`.
+With an rsquared value of 0.468, it doesn’t appear to be completely uncorrelated, but it is not well enough correlated to be a good predictor.

 Remember from `e-model03-interp-warnings` that there are challenges with interpreting regression coefficients!
 Let’s investigate that idea